A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Simulation Studies on Safety and Fuel Efficiency

 \subsection{Random packet losses}

-Next, we consider random packet losses with a relatively large packet loss probability $p=0.8$.
-For this case we run 10000 simulations by using the simulation approach described in Theorem~\ref{Theorem-7} for two settings.
+Second, we consider random packet losses with a relatively large packet loss probability $p=0.8$.
+Simulations under such a large packet loss probability are useful to understand the vehicle platoon's safety in worst-case scenarios that may even be caused intentionally by malicious actors.
+For the particular case of $p=0.8$, we run 10000 simulations by using the simulation approach described in Theorem~\ref{Theorem-7} for two settings.
 In the first setting, we have $k_{{\mathrm{p}}}=0.2$ and $k_{{\mathrm{d}}}=1.2$.
 In the second setting, we have $k_{{\mathrm{p}}}=0.25$ and $k_{{\mathrm{d}}}=1.2$.
 On a standard laptop with 16 GB Memory and Ryzen 7 5800H CPU, simulations for these two settings took around 30 hours in total.
 The histograms of $d'_{\min}$ are provided in Figure~\ref{Figure-histogram}.
 We observe that for the first setting ($k_{{\mathrm{p}}}=0.2$ and $k_{{\mathrm{d}}}=1.2$), in some simulations the packet loss pattern realizations result in safety issues, while in most of the realizations the inter-vehicle distances stay sufficiently large.
 In the second setting ($k_{{\mathrm{p}}}=0.25$ and $k_{{\mathrm{d}}}=1.2$), the obtained inter-vehicle distances are smaller and there are more critical safety issues.
 In the first setting with $k_{\mathrm{p}}=0.2,k_{\mathrm{d}}=1.2$, having a large number of simulations is important to see potential issues, because as the histogram indicates, in a typical simulation $d'_{\min}$ appears to be large enough (larger than $8$).
 However, although rarely, there are packet loss realizations that result in a collision.

+To further evaluate $d'_{\min}$ under random packet losses, we run extensive simulations by varying packet loss probability $p$ from $0.6$ to $0.9$ with an increase of $0.01$ for control parameters values $k_p=0.2$ $k_\mathrm{d}=0.7$.
+For each value of $p$, we run $100$ simulations.
+The results are shown in Figure~\ref{Figure-histogram-different-p}, where the solid line represents the median value over all 100 simulations, while the shaded area represents the Interquartile Range (IQR), spanning from the 25th to the 75th percentile.
+This figure illustrates the resulting trend of $d'_{\min}$ with respect to the packet loss probability $p$.
+In particular, we notice that $d'_{\min}$ decreases sharply as $p$ exceeds $0.7$ and its lower quartile converges to 0 when $p = 0.82$.
+The result indicates a sudden decline in safety over a relatively small increase in packet loss probability.